Louis-Ghannad-Rezai/mocky/README.md

 ~~~bash
 npm run populate-database:local
 ~~~

-You should be able to now run either the test batch :
+And set the local env to `local` before running the rest of the commands You should be able to now run either the test batch :
 ~~~bash
 npm test